Garden roses: Origins

 Roses have been grown in Eurasia since ancient times; they appear in Minoan jewellery and frescos from before 1400 BC, and in Egyptian tomb paintings some centuries later; however the Bible only mentions the plant twice.
 They are known to have been grown in ancient Babylon.
 Records exist of them being grown in Chinese gardens and Greek gardens from at least 500 BC, and the ancient Romans were extremely fond of them, putting rose petals in beds, and throwing them at festive occasions.
 They remained popular in Islamic and Chinese gardens.

 Most of the plants grown in these early gardens are likely to have been species collected from the wild.
 However, there were large numbers of selected varieties being grown from early times; for instance numerous selections or cultivars of the China rose were in cultivation in China in the first millennium AD.

 Of the over 150 species of rose, the Chinese Rosa chinensis has contributed most to today's garden roses; it has been bred into garden varieties for about 1,000 years in China, and over 200 in Europe.
 Among the old Chinese garden roses, the Old Blush group is the most primitive, while newer groups are the most diverse.

 The significant breeding of modern times started slowly in Europe, from about the 17th century.
 This was encouraged by the introduction of new species, and especially by the introduction of the China rose into Europe in the 19th century.
 An enormous range of roses has been bred since then.
 A major contributor in the early 19th century was Empress Josephine of France who patronized the development of rose breeding at her gardens at Malmaison.
 As long ago as 1840 a collection numbering over one thousand different cultivars, varieties and species was possible when a rosarium was planted by Loddiges nursery for Abney Park Cemetery, an early Victorian garden cemetery and arboretum in England.

 Although roses were found in modern-day Colorado from about 50 million years ago, the relatively few species native to the Americas have made almost no contribution to the parentage of garden rose hybrids.
+They are among worlds most popular ornamental flowering plants.